Antisocial Contract: The Argument

 Campbell and Manning documented the broader cultural shift in which this operates.
 In what they term “victimhood culture,” moral status is conferred by membership in groups defined by historical suffering.
 Victimhood becomes a social resource that can be mobilized to make demands, win arguments, and foreclose criticism.
 Critically, this creates competitive dynamics in which even privileged individuals seek to claim victim status (Campbell & Manning, 2014).
 The moral framework structurally prevents the question “is this remedy achieving equal outcomes?” from being asked, because asking it challenges the sacred status of the victim group.

-This is, in the framework’s terms, religious thinking applied to secular policy.
-Not religious in content, but religious in structure: a moral hierarchy of sacred and profane groups, a set of unchallengeable commitments, and a punishment mechanism (social ostracism, professional consequences) for heresy.
-The mechanism is identical to every other case in this document.
-The content is progressive rather than conservative.
-The cognitive architecture is the same.
+This is, in the framework’s terms, religious thinking applied to secular policy — not in content but in structure: a moral hierarchy of sacred and profane groups, a set of unchallengeable commitments, and a punishment mechanism (social ostracism, professional consequences) for heresy.
+The cognitive architecture is the same as in every other case in this document; only the content has been swapped from conservative to progressive.

-The point is not that historical injustice is fabricated, or that remedy is unnecessary.
-The point is that the sacralization mechanism has captured the form of the remedy and made it immune to the empirical evaluation that would tell us whether it is actually producing the equality it claims to pursue.
+None of this implies that historical injustice is fabricated or that remedy is unnecessary.
+The claim is narrower: the sacralization mechanism has captured the form of the remedy and made it immune to the empirical evaluation that would tell us whether it is actually producing the equality it claims to pursue.
 When smart people cannot ask whether a policy is working without being accused of bigotry, analytical capacity has been redirected from evaluation to defense.
 That is step 5 of the causal chain, operating on the left.

 Why Some Identity Systems Are More Durable